LiamTollinton/school-air-quality-tracker/CASE_SPECIFICATION.md

   - Description: Full name of the person reporting the case

 - **Submitter Role** (Required)
-  - Type: Enum: [Parent, Student, Teacher, Staff, School Administrator, Other]
+  - Type: Enum: [Parent, Student, Teaching Staff, Facilities Staff, Admin Staff, Other]
   - Description: Role or position of the submitter within or related to the school

 - **Contact Email** (Required)